MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 1. On the **Merge** tab, select **Advanced** > **Create cluster**.

 1. Choose between a household or a custom cluster.
+If the semantic fields *Person.LastName* and *Location.Address* exist in the *Customer* entity, household is automatically selected.

 1. Provide a name for the cluster and select **Done**.